Parvo in puppies is very serious, and just the words 'Parvo Virus' can strike fear into the heart of most puppy owners. And with good reason......

 I really can't stress this enough......

 If your pup is showing symptoms of Parvo, get him to your veterinarians office right away (or even a 24 hour emergency pet hospital if necessary).
+Intensive and immediate supportive care is the only way to give your puppy a chance at beating this disease!

 One of the biggest parts of this supportive care is giving the sick puppy IV fluids to replace those that have been and to restore the pupd electrolyte balance.